Skip to main content

 Anchorage faces flood risks from Ship Creek, Campbell Creek, and coastal storm surges along Cook Inlet.
 Snowmelt in spring and glacial runoff contribute to seasonal flooding in low-lying areas.

-FEMA Flood Risk Profile: Anchorage County
+FEMA Flood Risk Profile: Anchorage Borough

 Based on FEMA's National Risk Index, which evaluates flood risk at the county level using historical loss data, exposure, and vulnerability.